MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/How-to-roll-out-teams.md

 ![Diagram illustrating Teams deployment pathways](media/how-to-roll-out-teams-image1.png)

-## Upgrade from Skype for Business, on-premises, or hybrid deployments
+## If you're starting from Skype for Business, on-premises, or hybrid deployments

 If you're coming to Teams from Skype for Business (online or on premises), or if you need a hybrid configuration, you still want to follow the step-wise guidance above, but you need to do some extra planning for these configurations.